developmentseed/stylewriter/README.md

 ## Creating Mapfiles

-The StyleWriter module contains a unique Views display / style combination that, primarily writes [Mapnik][m] XML files.
+The StyleWriter module contains a unique Views display / style combination that, primarily writes [Mapnik][m] map files.
 Given a data setup that provides one field that is made up of integers or float values, StyleWriter is able to calculate equal-spaced groups of values and assign them colors.
 The styles that StyleWriter writes are _not_ rule-based - they are not dependent on the